#SPFBO Review : The Empire of the Dead (The Godsblood Trilogy #1) by Phil Tucker

 Which is your favourite?

-Next week – a cover featuring the night
+Next week – a cover featuring a puzzle or game

 Future themes: